hezzel/cora/app/src/main/java/charlie/parser/lib/README.txt

 * ParsingStatus.java
   This is the core class for the parser.
 It keeps track of a TokenQueue, and can be used to look ahead, and both generate and store errors.
-If too many errors arise, it will throw a ParseError, and can also be prompted to do so if any errors have occurred.
+If too many errors arise, it will throw a ParseException, and can also be prompted to do so if any errors have occurred.